Anirudh0707/Active_Filters/README.md

    Specifications: Gate Overdrive : 200mV  <br>
                    Transconductance(gm) : 1mS <br>

-4) The fullly diffrential transconductor blocks were used to implement the GmC version of the 5th Order Filter <br>
+4) The fully diffrential transconductor blocks were used to implement the GmC version of the 5th Order Filter <br>